Controlling Biofilm Transport with Porous Metamaterials Designed with Bayesian Learning: Conclusions Outlook

 Our work is significant and innovative from three major aspects: (1) Implications and guidance to broad audiences.
 Our work could inspire theorists and programmers to develop new theories and algorithms for modeling biofilm and guide experimentalists to conduct new investigations.
 (2) Rigorous and comprehensive optimization analysis of the optimization process and direct characterization of the design space.
-(3) Understanding the mechanism from both the optimization characterization and computational modeling brings in new knowledge.
-From both three aspects, our work reaches a broad range of different research areas spanning mechanics, materials, machine learning, biology, environments, and many fields.
-This paper, to our knowledge, is the first work that utilizes ML as an optimization tool for characterizing the underlying mechanisms of confined biofilm dynamics using computational models.
-Our work is expected to unveil a new paradigm of conducting inverse design to inspire physics discovery by leveraging computational models, ML, and design optimizations.
+(3) Understanding biophysical mechanisms from both the optimization characterization and computational modeling brings in new knowledge regarding the growth of biofilms.
+From these three aspects, our work bridges a broad range of different research areas spanning mechanics of materials, machine learning, and biology.
+To our knowledge, this is the first work that utilizes ML as an optimization tool for characterizing the underlying mechanisms of confined biofilm dynamics using computational models.
+We hope to inspire a new paradigm of conducting inverse design for physical discoveries by leveraging computational models, ML, and design optimizations.